ReadID demo app

 Is my smartphone suitable for the demo app?

-You need an Andoid (version 4.4 and up) smartphone or tablet, with NFC.
-We recommend 5.0 and above.
-Most mid-end and high-end smartphones have NFC, although not all lower-end smartphones do.
+For Android, you need to have version Android 5 or up with NFC.
+This can be phone or tablet.
+Almost all mid-end and high-end smartphones have NFC, although not all lower-end smartphones do.
 More recent smartphones are more likely to have NFC than older phones.
 Beside the vendor of your smartphone, there are plenty of websites where you can find out if your phone has NFC (e.g., http://www.nfcworld.com/does-my-phone-have-nfc/), and there are even free apps with the sole function of letting you know if you have NFC.

 Do you support iOS / iPhone?

 How do I use the demo app?

 There are basically two steps.
 The first is to scan the so-called Machine Readable Zone (MRZ) with the camera.
 The MRZ consists of the two or three lines at the bottom of the passport or identity card.
 We use OCR technology (that is, Optical Character Recognition) to read the card number, expiry date and date of birth.
 This is needed to read the contactless chip in the passport / identity card.
 After successfully scanning this information, you hold your passport / identity card to the back of your phone after which the contactless chip is read using NFC technology.
 The demo app shows what information is being read.